JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 Each plotting backend has a very different feel.
 Some have interactivity, some are faster and can deal with huge numbers of datapoints, and some can do 3D plots.
-Some backends like GR can save to vector graphics and PDFs, while others like Plotly only save to PNGs.
+Some backends like GR can save to vector graphics and PDFs, while others like Plotly can only save to PNGs.

 For more information on backends, see the [backends page](@ref backends).
 For examples of plots from the various backends, see the Examples section.